 There are four layers of tape extra on the grip’s lower part to relieve pressure and increase power.
 The firmer red upright cuff runs along the back of the grip.
 This helps you to better align your hand by locking in the correct position every time.

-What we liked: We have chosen the Golf Pride MCC Plus4 handle because of its wide range of advanced features.
+Why did it make our list?
+We have chosen the Golf Pride MCC Plus4 handle because of its wide range of advanced features.

 What could be better: Some users noted that the installation process was more complicated than with other grips.

 Other features: pentagonal shape; uniform lower hand profile; Advanced Spine Technology; accepts all Super Stroke “Tech-Port” accessories

 The Traxion Flatso 2.0 Golf Putter Grip from SuperStroke has a surface with an advanced texture and also an advanced spine technology.
 It improves the tack and feedback and minimizes the grip pressure thanks to the parallel design.

 The surface texture includes “X-shaped” treads positioned in very sensory areas at the bottom and sides of the putter grip.
 This enhances the overall comfort and feel.
 The Spyne technology includes a heavily embossed ridge on the grip’s underside.
 This helps golfers have a stable hand placement and makes squaring the face at impact easier.